 A fit 66-year-old tourist flew from the Patriot Hills camp at 887m to the Pole at 2,800m.
 She hurried the 300m to the flags to take photos then needed help to climb the 30 steps into the NSF research base.
-She was shor of breath and had a headache.
-She was stole to walk back to the plane and made a full recovery at Patriot Hills the following day.
+She was short of breath and had a headache.
+She was treated with oxygen, fluids and simple painkillers.
+Later that day she was able to walk back to the plane and made a full recovery at Patriot Hills the following day.